-Formerly the co-offensive coordinator and offensive line coach at South Carolina and a coaching veteran who brought 20 years of experience in winning programs, Shawn Elliott was introduced as Georgia State’s third head football coach by President Mark Becker and Director of Athletics Charlie Cobb on Dec.
+Shawn Elliott, formerly the co-offensive coordinator and offensive line coach at South Carolina and a coaching veteran who brought 20 years of experience in winning programs, was introduced as Georgia State’s third head football coach by President Mark Becker and Director of Athletics Charlie Cobb on Dec.
 9, 2016.

-And one year later, Elliott had not only guided Georgia State to its second bowl game with a trip to the 2017 AutoNation Cure Bowl, but he led the Panthers to their first bowl victory, 27-17 over Western Kentucky.
+Despite taking over a Georgia State program playing just its eighth season of football in 2017, Elliott not only guided GSU to a bowl game in his first year at the helm, but he led the Panthers to their first bowl victory, 27-17 over Western Kentucky in the AutoNation Cure Bowl.
 That win gave the program a school-record seven victories in Elliott’s first season.

 Under Elliott’s watch, the Panthers achieved benchmark performances on both sides of the ball.
 The 2017 GSU defense set season records for fewest points per game allowed (24.75), and fewest rushing yards allowed per game (136.4) and per attempt (4.13).
 The defense also recorded the first shutout in school history while setting single-game records for fewest rushing yards allowed (minus-2) and most sacks.

 On offense, the Panthers established new marks for highest completion percentage (64.2) and fewest interceptions (9) in a season, as well as most total yards in a game (670) and most points vs. an FBS opponent (47).

 Georgia State’s individual efforts were also recognized as nine Panthers earned All-Sun Belt Conference honors, led by first-team selection Penny Hart.
 Senior cornerback Chandon Sullivan shined in the classroom and on the field as Georgia State’s first football Academic All-American and the first Panther to be invited to the Reese’s Senior Bowl.